-The terms "dividend" and "foreign dividend" are separately defined in section 1(1).
+Since the introduction of dividends tax on 1 April 2012, the terms "dividend" and "foreign dividend" are now separately defined in section 1(1).
 Any dividend or foreign dividend received by or accrued to a person in respect of an equity share is specifically excluded from section 9C(2).